turingschool/front-end-curriculum/projects/module-2/refactor-tractor-wc.md

 ## Testing
 * Novice - There is little or no evidence of testing in the application.
 * Advanced Beginner - Project has sporadic use of tests at multiple levels.
 The application contains numerous holes in testing and/or many features are untested.
 * Proficient - Project has a running test suite that tests multiple levels but fails to cover some features.
+Chai spies have been attempted with some success.
-* Exceptional - Project has a running test suite that utilizes spies.
+* Exceptional - Project has a running test suite that utilizes spies well.
 The test suite covers almost all aspects of the application.

 ## SASS
 * Novice - There are several (10+) instances of duplication.
 Code is written with unnecessary selectors or tags which do not increase clarity.
 No SASS, or VERY minimal SASS is utilized .